Nouns

 When used with the negatitive particle yök, it means that the marked noun phrase is either excluded from being the argument of the committed act of the predicate or that the act itself was committed but with an object that is something other than the marked noun phrase.

-The vio particle precedes this noun phrase.
+The bı particle precedes this noun phrase.

 This preposition and the remaining described here can be used with intransitive and transitive verb predicates and are only needed in certain circumstances when extra thematic information is useful to describing the predicate in a new way.
 These prepositions are known as true thematic relations.
 Subjects (ü or ölë) are honorary members of the thematic relation club since they are usually called morphosyntactic arguments.
 They are included in the same class of word as the true thematic relations to simplify the grammatical system.
 This system is what allows the language to have free constituent ordering.

-When used with the negatitive particle yök, it means that the marked noun phrase is either excluded from being the manner of instrument of the committed act of the predicate or that the act itself was committed but in a manner or with an object that is something other than the marked noun phrase.
+When used with the negatitive particle yök, it means that the marked noun phrase is either excluded from being the manner or material of the committed act of the predicate or that the act itself was committed but in a manner that is something other than the marked noun phrase.
 In English, this represents some of the senses of the word "without".

 Location or Time